Larnec

 Materials

-When it comes to materials, both single-leaf and double-leaf doors can be made from a variety of materials, including wood, steel and aluminium.
+When it comes to materials, both single-leaf and double-leaf doors can be made from a variety of materials, including wood, and steel.
 The type of material you choose will depend on the safety and building regulations in your industry, your budget and the look you are trying to achieve.

 Function: Sliding or Swinging